CristianRomero1234/App_asistente_estudio/README.md

 ```
-Now, for the next step, we will create our "Navigation bar".
+For the next step, we will create our "Navigation bar".
-We will include links to google search, google calendar, also placeholder links for other features of our web page.
+We will include links to google search, google calendar, also placeholder links "#" for other features of our web page.
 Notice the use of semantic HTML, other good practices are to include unique "id" attributes for each element inside <body>